 Free application for Federal student aid (FAFSA): The student aid application provided for under section 483 of the HEA, which is used to determine an applicant's eligibility for the title IV, HEA programs.

 Full-time student: An enrolled student who is carrying a full-time academic workload, as determined by the institution, under a standard applicable to all students enrolled in a particular educational program.
 The student's workload may include any combination of courses, work, research, or special studies that the institution considers sufficient to classify the student as a full-time student.
-For a term-based program, the student's workload may include repeating any coursework previously taken in the program but may not include more than one repetition of a previously passed course.
-However, for an undergraduate student, an institution's minimum standard must equal or exceed one of the following minimum requirements:
+For a term-based program that is not subscription-based, the student's workload may include repeating any coursework previously taken in the program; however, the workload may not include more than one repetition of a previously passed course.
+For an undergraduate student, an institution's minimum standard must equal or exceed one of the following minimum requirements, based on the type of program:

 (1) For a program that measures progress in credit hours and uses standard terms (semesters, trimesters, or quarters), 12 semester hours or 12 quarter hours per academic term.